ryanzhere/Ryan_Thomas_Philips/README.md

 ## MANAS Lab

-Welcome to MANAS (Models, Algos, Neuroscience, Affect, ~~P~~sychiatry) Lab.
+Welcome to MANAS (Models, Algorithms, Neuroscience, Affect, pSychiatry) Lab.
 Our research interests are broadly
 - To use computational models and tools to understand brain function and behavior, particularly in mood and anxiety disorders.
 - To use these insights, to design better experiments and treatments, and thus complete the loop.